nirtamir2/dotfiles/README.md

 Now run ```./dotfiles install```

+It will ask you about your Apple ID.
+If you migrate from another computer, it will send a notification for 2FA — so make sure to unlink your computer by navigating into appleid.apple.com and unlink this computer - so you get 2fa by text message.

+It may fail to install macOS Apple Store apps.
+Then it will create the software update for you.
+If this stuck in downloading software update, so you can terminate this script and do it later...
+It will continue installing stuff

 Then run brew-installs.sh This will take time...

 If you have problems install app store apps, you can install them manually.
 For example: if the command